We will guide you through the application process

 In adherence to South African Government rules and regulations, your final registration is subject to producing a valid study permit that can be applied for at the nearest South African representative, normally in your home country.
 For this purpose you will use the official visa letter issued by the Registrar.
 This letter must be presented to a South African diplomatic mission abroad, which has the authority to process applications for study permits.
 The South African Department of Home Affairs and South African diplomatic offices abroad are responsible for the regulations and procedures.
 Do not proceed to Cornerstone Institute without the study permit/visa.

 Should you require financial aid, application needs to made by the end of September.
 The earlier it is submitted the better chance you have of being successful.
 Financial aid cannot be guaranteed and will not be more than 40% of the annual tuition fee.
 Cornerstone Institute does not receive a government subsidy for providing tertiary education, so bursaries are very limited.

-Should you require accommodation please contact the student affairs officer Beverley Dankers at email@example.com.
+Should you require accommodation please contact the student services officer Beverley Dankers at email@example.com.
 Cornerstone does not offer student accommodation.

 Working while studying in South Africa